sam-mata/covid-heatmaps/README.md

 pnpm run dev
 ```

+> [!NOTE]
-> [!NOTE] > _Nuxt will first have to initialise, which can take some time before the project structure is loaded and hot-reloading is available._
+> _Nuxt will first have to initialise, which can take some time (~20 seconds) before the project structure is loaded and hot-reloading is available._

 Running a production build instead can be done with: